aegiacometti/netor/docs/important_comments.rst

 Important comments
 ==================

+Remember to create your own database and push it to Ansible and Salt, is super easy, follow the guide at **How to use** section.

 All of this software is Open Source, which means that is free and community maintained.

 You don't need to pay a fortune for a vendor specify software, which are usually oriented to their OS and the you